 As a small business owner you probably have some kind of accounting software (I use freeagent* – it predicts my tax bill, my bank transactions get added automatically and I can file my self assessment return directly through it 😅) or an accountant, but I find it’s good to have a separate spreadsheet somewhere on my computer where I simply track my cashflow each month – the money that is actually coming into my business bank account.

-At the top I write my income goal for the year (this year it's £20k), along with a stretch income goal (mine was 25k - a goal that it would be nice to hit but no shade if I don't).
+At the top I write my income goal for the year, along with a stretch income goal.
 I write Jan-Dec down a column on one side and add up exactly what goes into my bank account each month and write the values in the next column.
 I can see at a glance how far along I am to hitting my yearly goal each month.

 Accounting software is fine and necessary for logging business bills and invoices and you can pull reports etc. but there’s just something different about having a super simple spreadsheet that I open often which gets me used to looking at my numbers.